francescor/wirego/README.md

 ```
 wirego up
 ```
-will activete all three wireguard profiles: note that if profiles set DNS, the last profile will `win`; at the same time only one profile should have the "catch all" directive: `AllowedIPs = 0.0.0.0/0`.
+will activete all three wireguard profiles: note that if one or more profiles set the DNS, the last profile will `win`, of course;
+at the same time only one profile should have the "catch all" directive: `AllowedIPs = 0.0.0.0/0` but, as you know, you can skip this if you want to surf the internet with your modem's pulic IP: this is pretty useful when your customers provides you with their Wireguard as a way to give you a public address that allows you to access their web services: you do not want to surf the internet with their IP (just their servers).

 ## Notes, requirements, and limitations

-It's just a basic script, written for Fedora Linux (v.33, 34), so you may have to adapt it to your o.s.
+It's just a basic script, written for Fedora Linux (v.33...
+40), so you may have to adapt it to your o.s.
 Feel free to fork and adapt this code, of just suggest changes here.

 It requires:
 * [Wireguard VPN](https://www.wireguard.com/install/) of course;
 * [wireguard-tools](https://git.zx2c4.com/wireguard-tools/about/), so its great `wg` utility;

-and Wireguard profiles must be saved into the directory: `/etc/wireguard`
+and Wireguard profiles should be saved into the directory: `/etc/wireguard`

 Script is based on the convention that when you activate one profile (or many profiles), all active ones are first taken down.

-To generate QR code, install qrencode
+To generate QR code with `wirego qr` (useful to move your vpn to a mobile phone), you need `qrencode`

 ```
 sudo dnf install qrencode